kogakure/website-11ty-stefanimhoff.de/src/posts/2021/on-learning-poems.md

 {% banner "An interesting fact about the Victorian Age", true %}

-I recently heard _Heather Heying_ talk about a scientific paper on health in the Victorian age on [DarkHorse podcast 88: How Bread got Broken](https://youtu.be/KSWu6DUFFt4?t=3108).
+I recently heard _Heather Heying_ talk about a scientific paper on health in the Victorian Age on [DarkHorse podcast 88: How Bread got Broken](https://youtu.be/KSWu6DUFFt4?t=3108).
 We always think of the Victorian Age as we know it from books like _Frankenstein_, _Strange Case of Dr. Jekyll and Mr. Hyde_, or _Sherlock Holmes_ – dark, nasty, dirty, short-lived.
 But the paper found that these people were healthier than we are today.

 {% endbanner %}